What You Should Know Before Deep Sea Fishing in Hawaii

-- Mahi Mahi are available the entire year, but especially between March and September, and the same goes for Wahoo (Ono).
+Mahi Mahi & Wahoo (Ono) are available the entire year, but especially between March and September.

-- The best time to catch a Striped Marlin is between December and March, although you may still find them throughout the year.
+Striped Marlin can be best caught between December and March, although you may still find them throughout the year.

-- Pacific Sailfish and Bigeye Tuna are more rare in Hawaii, so there’s not a specific season you’re more likely to catch them.
+Pacific Sailfish & Bigeye Tuna are rarer in Hawaii, so there’s not a specific season you’re more likely to catch them.

 Extra Tips For Deep Sea Fishing in Hawaii